Dongyunkam/DRAM_info/README.md

 ### 5.4 Ramulator2 results

-Ramulator is also a trace-based DRAM simulator.
+Ramulator2 is also a trace-based DRAM simulator.
+Ramulator2 provides only DDR4/DDR5 IDD specifications for the built-in power calculator.
+For LPDDR and HBM power/energy estimation, you need to get their IDD specifications or you have to use another tool like DRAMpower.

 $`\text{ACT_energy_per_cmd} = (VDD * (IDD0-IDD3N) + VPP * (IPP0-IPP3N)) * tRAS`$
 $`\text{PRE_energy_per_cmd} = (VDD * (IDD0-IDD2N) + VPP * (IPP0-IPP2N)) * tRP`$